syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 <img alt="flutter datagrid with custom filter icon" src="images/filtering/flutter-datagrid-custom-filter-icon.png" width="400"/>

-## Change the position of filter icon
+## Change the position of the filter icon

 The position of the filter icon can be changed by using the [GridColumn.filterIconPosition](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/filterIconPosition.html) property.